myathway-lab/Vault-on-K8s/README.md

 ### Summary

 In this lab, we will deploy vault cluster on Kubernetes using Helm.  <br>
-We will explore the AWS secret engine to rotate the access keys.  <br>
+We will test the AWS secret engine to rotate the access keys.  <br>
-We will create vault role to manage IAM access.  <br>
+We will test vault role to manage IAM access.  <br>

 1) Add Hashicorp repo using helm chart.